-- 3. What are the dates of the TWO major eruptions of Mount St. Helens before 1980?
-Write TWO dates in box 3 on your answer sheet. - 4 How do scientists know that the volcano exploded around the two dates above?
+Question 3.
+What are the dates of the TWO major eruptions of Mount St. Helens before 1980?

+Write TWO dates in box 3 on your answer sheet.

+Question 4.
+How do scientists know that the volcano exploded around the two dates above?

-Using NO MORE THAN THREE WORDS, write your answer in box 4 on your answer sheet
+Using NO MORE THAN THREE WORDS. write your answer in box 4 on your answer sheet

 Complete the summary of events below leading up to the eruption of Mount St. Helens.
 Choose NO MORE THAN THREE WORDS from the passage for each answer.
+Write your answers in boxes 5 - 8 on your answer sheet.

 In 1979 the Geological Survey warned ...
-(5) ... to expect a violent eruption before the end of the century.
+(5)... to expect a violent eruption before the end of the century.
 The forecast was soon proved accurate.
 At the end of March there were tremors and clouds formed above the mountain.
-This was followed by a lull, but in early May the top of the mountain rose by ...
-(6)...
-People were ...(7) ... from around the mountain.
-Finally, on May 18th at ...(8) ..., Mount St. Helens exploded.
+This was followed by a lull, but in early May the mountain rose by ...
+(6)....
+People were ...
+(7)... from around the mountain.
+Finally, on May 18th at ...
+(8)..., Mount St. Helens exploded.